-Surface water and groundwater samples are primarily collected quarterly however, a few locations noted above are sampled monthly. (see QAPP for Grassy Valley Monthly Monitoring for specific locations and more information on monthly samples).
-One well and one surface water location will have a duplicate sample collected per quarter and submitted to the contracted laboratory for analysis.
-The field technician will collect a minimum of five rinse blanks per quarter to submit to our contracted laboratory for analysis.
+Surface water and groundwater samples are primarily collected quarterly however, a few locations noted above are sampled monthly. (see QAPP for Grassy Valley Monthly Monitoring for specific locations and more information on monthly samples)..
+Quarterly groundwater well duplicate samples will be collected at a frequency of one set of duplicates for every ten samples or at least one set per sampling event if less than ten samples are collected.
+Quarterly surface water duplicate samples will be collected at a frequency of one set of duplicates for every ten samples or at least one set per sampling event if less than ten samples are collected.
+All samples will be submitted to the contracted laboratory for analysis.

-Department THIS DOCUMENT IS UNCONT ROLLED IN HARD COPY FORMAT Doc Id: SER Date of This Issue// Date of Next Review:// Page 17 of 73
+Department THIS DOCUMENT IS UNCONTR Doc Id: SER Date of This Issue// Date of Next Review:// Page 17 of 73